Foundation-Classes-For-OpenTK/OFC/OFC/Readme.txt

 Add any to the docexternlinks.txt file.

-Copy the .md files to the OFC Wiki checkout.
+In the OFC Wiki:

-home
+Use the copywiki.bat file.
+This will copy the .md files from \bin\mddoc to the wiki, then run the EDDTEST mddoc post processor to adjust the formatting.

+Status:

 GL OpenTK Foundation Classes